 Jason seems to draw events to him and (via helping others â€” including the government) always seems to wind-up in the middle of anything â€śweirdâ€ť happening.
 Peculiar murders, disappearances, incidences; they all seem land on his doorstep.
 Monsters battle humans or other monsters; Jason discovers the clues and answers.

 This IS a horror novel and there are some wonderfully epic confrontations that move at break-neck speed.
 The good news is that while the violence is certainly spelled-out, this is not the festival of gore that has consumed much of the rest of the field.
 Iâ€™d have no problem recommending Paradigms Lost to youngsters.
 There are a lot of different critters to reckon with, names and origins and such, but nothing a fan of H.P.
 Lovecraft couldnâ€™t handle.

 Ryk E. Spoor has written a fine collection of horror stories with superb characterizations, fine (and often witty) dialogue, and enough action scenes to satisfy all but the most bloodthirsty consumer of the â€śweirdâ€ť tale.
 BTW, I want my own Aris.
 Youâ€™ll discover why you want one of these little critters, too, near the end of the book.

 Given that there are a few unresolved plot lines in Paradigms Lost, I suspect that a sequel is in the works.
 The highest compliment I can give is that Iâ€™m anxiously waiting to read it.

-Just a reminder that if you find my reviews helpful, please indicate so on Amazon, where I cross-post them.
-It helps my standing there.
-Thanks!
+A reminder that if you find my reviews useful, please indicate so on Amazon (where I cross-post them).